lucasfrr/lucasfrr/README.md

 :pushpin: **Web developer at Centro de Inovação EDGE (11/2020 - 05/2022)**
 - I'm focusing in backend development with Python using Django + DRF, Postgres database and Docker.

-:pushpin: **Backend developer at Angular E-Commerce (07/2020 - 10/2020)**
-- I worked developing internal services with Python using Django and FastAPI.

 #### Education

 - :mortar_board: Degree in Computer Science at Universidade Federal de Alagoas (2015 - 2022)